Suscipe: Spanish

 Tomad, Señor, y recibid, toda mi libertad, mi memoria, mi entendimiento y toda mi voluntad.
 Todo mi haber y mi poseer.
 Vos me lo diste, a vos, Señor, lo torno.
 Todo es vuestro.
 Disponed de todo a vuestra voluntad.
 Dadme vuestro amor y gracia que ésta me basta.
 Amén.

 Act of Resignation

 The Venerable Mother Catherine McAuley, an Irish nun who founded the Sisters of Mercy in 1831, is also credited with a 'suscipe' prayer.
-This prayer, also known as the Act of Resignation, is one of many that she wrote but is perhaps her best known prayer.
+Also known as the “Act of Resignation”, the prayer is one of many that she wrote and is perhaps her best known.